-In acknowledgement of the substantial influence and responsibility of the building industry, we have signed the Nordic Built Charter as well as The Charter of the Danish Association for Responsible Construction.
+In our COP/2017, we take the opportunity to report on initiatives taken and achievements attained and we present selected architectural projects that add documented value and positive change to people, places and communities.
+In acknowledgement of the substantial influence and responsibility of the building industry, Schmidt Hammer Lassen have signed the Nordic Built Charter as well as The Charter of the Danish Association for Responsible Construction.

-Schmidt Hammer Lassen have supported the Global Compact initiative since 2008 and the principles continuously constitute an important and esential policy frame of our CSR approach.
+Since 2008, we have supported the Global Compact initiative and the principles continuously constitute an essential policy frame of our CSR approach.
+In October 2017, we were excited to join the foundation of the new